dataiku/dss-plugin-sharepoint-server/README.md

 ### Licence
 This plugin is distributed under the Apache License version 2.0

+## Installation

+It is recommended to use v1.0.2 of the plugin for DSS 11 and below, and v1.0.3 for DSS 12 and above.
+In any case, do not use python higher than 3.6 with DSS 11 for the code env creation.

 ## How to set up

 - In DSS, go to **Plugins > Installed > SharePoint > Settings > SharePoint 2016 login**.
 There, fill in the details of the SharePoint instance you are trying to sync with DSS.